AP Explains: What's known about Saudi writer's disappearance

 WHAT IS SAUDI ARABIA SAYING?

-Saudi Arabia has offered no explanation for how the writer left the consulate and disappeared into Istanbul as his fiancée stood outside waiting for him.
+Saudi Arabia has offered no explanation for how the writer could have left the consulate and disappeared into Istanbul as his fiancee stood outside waiting for him.

 Early Saturday, Saudi Interior Minister Prince Abdulaziz bin Saud said: "What has been circulating in terms of supposed orders to kill him are outright lies and baseless allegations against the kingdom's government."